iAmSomeone2/browser-storage/README.md

 # Browser Storage

-TypeScript wrapper library for the Web Storage and IndexedDB APIs
+TypeScript wrapper library for the Web Storage and Indexed_db APIs